-Addiction to drugs or alcohol, cigarettes, gambling or computer games can badly affect your life, and hurt people around you.
+Addiction can badly affect your life and hurt the people around you.
 But it’s possible to overcome addiction and reduce the harm to you and others.

 Deciding to make a change